Berlin Kunst

 What does your daily routine look like?

 I don’t have a daily routine because I am often busy with other things, unfortunately.
-But when my day is a studio day then I would approach it with maximum productivity and diligence.
-I am becoming addicted to coffee and Ice-Tea – both are factors for my productivity.
-I enjoy working with others in the studio but solo work is also good for me.
-Often if I am disappointed or sad or mad at someone they will soon become my momentarily muse so to say.
-I would paint a recent guy I met, a family member I had an argue with, a friend, a lover, a work colleague etc.
+But when my day is a studio day, then I would approach it with maximum productivity and diligence.
+I am becoming addicted to coffee and iced tea – both are factors in my productivity.
+I enjoy working with others in the studio, but solo work is also good for me.
+Often, if I am disappointed or sad or mad at someone, they will soon become my momentarily muse, so to speak.
+I would paint a recent guy I met, a family member I argued with, a friend, a lover, and a work colleague.

 What moves you right now?

 Large groups of people.
-I recently spent a couple of weeks in London where I encountered a 13-kid family.
-I documented them as they were getting ready for a family portrait and then I drew them. another example for a large group of people I recently enjoyed documenting is the fellow residents of my art commune in Berlin. four of were all playing table football and other members were standing near the table following the game and cheering each other.
+I recently spent a couple of weeks in London, where I encountered a 13-kid family.
+I documented them as they were getting ready for a family portrait, and then I drew them.
+Another example of a large group of people I recently enjoyed documenting is the fellow residents of my art commune in Berlin.
+Four of us were all playing table football, and the other members were standing near the table, following the game and cheering each other.
 The tension and drama associated with the game that night reminded me of Caravaggio’s painting “The Cardsharps”.

-I like to work with topics such as religion, architecture and identity and to present my ideas through drawing, filming and painting, with an appreciation for symmetry and vibrant color.
-My images depict landscapes and social scenarios in locations I visit through my traveling.
+I like to work with topics such as religion, architecture, and identity and to present my ideas through drawing, filming, and painting, with an appreciation for symmetry and vibrant color.
+My images depict landscapes and social scenarios in locations I visit through my travels.
 As my main mediums are video and Painting, I tend to look at the works I create as multilayered collages of life aspects that relate to myself as an individual and to others as well.
-Growing up as an Orthodox Jew, I use the knowledge and the memories of such a lifestyle in order to portrait contrast between positives and negativities of social encounters.
-As I depict pieces of religion and sexuality and their relationship to me I try to shine a light on on topics that might be fragile for viewers to look at however the contrast with which I work softens the clarity of the wider picture.
+Growing up as an Orthodox Jew, I use the knowledge and the memories of such a lifestyle in order to portray the contrast between the positives and the negatives of social encounters.
+As I depict pieces of religion and sexuality and their relationship to me, I try to shine a light on topics that might be fragile for viewers to look at; however, the contrast with which I work softens the clarity of the wider picture.

 Navot Miller – www.navotmiller.com